WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 4 – Post Format

-5 – Post Categories Module
+5 – WordPress Post Categories

-6 – Post Tags Section
+6 – Post Tags

 7 – Featured Post Image

-Featured images are controlled by your active theme.
+Featured images are controlled by your theme.

-If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if the option is not there, then your theme may not support Featured Images) …
+If you can’t see the Featured Image section in your sidebar, check to see that this option has been selected in the Screen Options area (if the option is not there, then your theme may not support Featured Images) …

-(WordPress Post Editor – Screen Options Area)
+(WordPress Post Editor – Screen Options Section)

 8 – Additional Post Modules

-(WordPress Post Excerpt Box)
+(WP Post Excerpt Field)

-(WP Post – Send Trackbacks Field)
+(WordPress Post – Send Trackbacks Section)

 If you link to other WordPress blogs, they’ll be notified automatically using pingbacks.

-(WordPress Post – Custom Fields Settings)
+(WordPress Post – Custom Fields Module)

 (Post – Discussion Module)